factly/vidcheck/website/docs/contact-us.md

 Prefer the speed and fluidity of chat?
 Then join our [Slack community](https://slack.factly.org/).
 You can also join our community hangout, if you want to speak to the Factly team directly or ask some questions.

-We have dedicated Slack channels for each of our projects at Factly Tech Labs, so please make sure to start the discussions in the relevant channel for a quick response.
+We have dedicated Slack channels for each of our projects at Factly Labs, so please make sure to start the discussions in the relevant channel for a quick response.

 ## Report Issues